zdravkov/kendo-docs/api/mobile/splitview.md

 ---
 title: kendo.mobile.ui.SplitView
-meta_title: SplitView configuration in Kendo UI Mobile
+meta_title: Configuration, methods and events of Kendo UI Mobile SplitView
 meta_description: See how to define horizontal or vertical style of the Kendo UI Mobile SplitView widget and learn which events are fired.
 slug: api-mobile-splitview
 relatedDocs: gs-mobile-splitview